Indiana Layoffs — July 2023

 | MonoSol | Merrillville | 45 |

-The largest notice was filed by Cenveo Worldwide at its Indianapolis facility, reporting 127 affected workers.
+The most significant filing came from Cenveo Worldwide at its Indianapolis facility, reporting 127 affected workers.
 Franciscan Alliance followed with 61 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
+The numbers illustrate a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
+The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Indiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Indiana WARN notices, browse layoffs by state, or download the full dataset.